Saltwater Skimmer – Coralife Super Skimmer

 one thing i haven’t seen mentioned yet, is details on the pump used on the 125 – the 65 uses a rio 1100, and the 220 uses an unlabeled taiwanese pump, but can anybody confirm anything regarding the 125’s pump?

 Only thing I added was airline tubing by the return.

 I noticed that the venturi had collected quite a bit of calcium.
 Cleaned it out and the skimmer started working wonderfully again.

-I got a 1 inch cpvc female adpter and put it in place of the flexable hose it goes on tight but it went on mine great then i use 2 one inch 45 to make a 90 turn short pice of pipe one inch couping the i got a pre filer spounge and put it on the coupling it worked very well after the skimmer broke in tho i have very little bubbles any whey i also had leaking when i had my water level up into the neck mine was leaking from the collection cup around the grey ring i ran some # 33 acrylic glue around that ring and i have no leaks now.
+I got a 1 inch CPVC female adapter and put it in place of the flexible hose it goes on tight but it went on mine great then i use 2 one inch 45 to make a 90 turn short pice of pipe one inch coupling the i got a pre-filer sponge and put it on the coupling it worked very well after the skimmer broke in tho i have very little bubbles any whey i also had leaking when i had my water level up into the neck mine was leaking from the collection cup around the grey ring i ran some # 33 acrylic glue around that ring and i have no leaks now.
 Later i did a gate vale mod on mine made adjusting much easier let me know if are interested in how i did that and i will let you know.